A Simple Training Needs Analysis Template In Excel

 Step 2

-List the skills or competencies down the left hand side of the spreadsheet that are associated with the role.
+List relevant skills or competencies down the left hand side of the template’s spreadsheet that are associated with the role you are analysing.

-If you can do so, create section headings and group the skills.
+If you can do so, create section headings and group the skills, for example, groups could be ‘Leadership’ or ‘Management’ as we’ve included.

 Step 3

-List the people across the top of the spreadsheet that you want to complete the training needs analysis for.
+List the names of people across the top of the spreadsheet that you are completing the training needs analysis for.

 Step 4

-Decide on a scale.
-Some companies use a 0 to 10 scale.
-With 10 being most proficient and 0 the least.
-Others use a 0 to 5 scale.
-Make it consistent with whatever you use at your company for ratings/scores.
+Decide on a suitable scale to use when scoring individuals on certain skills.
+Some companies will use a 0 to 10 scale, with 10 being the most proficient and 0 the least.
+Others choose to use a 0 to 5 scale.
+It’s valuable to make your scoring system consistent with whatever you generally use at your company.

 Step 5

-At the moment the spreadsheet will not show which are the most important skills for the role or those that should have priority.
-If applicable we recommend that you highlight these in a different colour so they stand out.
+At the moment the template will not show which are the most important skills for the role or those that should have priority.
+If applicable, we recommend that you highlight these in a different colour so they stand out.

 Step 6

 There are a couple of ways to complete the spreadsheet.
-Firstly, you could just ask the member of staff to give themselves a self-assessment score and use that.
-Other options include asking the line manager to complete the scores or they could complete the scores together.
+Firstly, you can ask the member of staff to carry out a self-assessment and score themselves.
+Other options include asking the individuals’ line manager to complete the scores, or request that they complete the scores together.

 Step 7